zeta1999/korali/docs/manual/dev/collaborating.rst

 * Branch out to a new local branch: :code:`git checkout -b myBranch`

 * (Optional) Follow :ref:`these instructions <module-dev>` to create your new module.
-You are not allowed to copy third-party code that is not open source and without proper credit.
+You are not allowed to copy third-party code that is not GPL-licensed source and without proper credit.

 * If you developed a new module, add a new tutorial in the :code:`tutorials` folder with a simple example of how to use it and the expected results.